sripradesh/Final-year-project/README.md

 Step 11: Convert numeric data to nominal data
-Step 12: Check the information gain ratio of the data Step 13: Open the dataset.arff to display the average one dependence estimator classifier Step 14: Click on “Evaluation” to check the accuracy of machine learning techniques.
+Step 12: Check the information gain ratio of the data Step 13: Open the dataset.arff to display the average one dependence estimator classifier Step 14: Click on “Evaluation” to check the accuracy of machine learning techniques..